Quasi-Elliptic Cohomology and its Power Operations: Models for orbifold loops and ghost loops

-Let $G$ be a finite group.
-The groupoid where the coproduct goes over conjugacy classes in $\pi_0G$, is a skeleton of $Loop^{ext}_2(X/\!\!/G)$. \end{proposition}
+In fact we have already proved Proposition \ref{loop1equivske}. \begin{proposition} Let $G$ be a finite group.
+The groupoid is a skeleton of $Loop^{ext}_2(X/\!\!/G)$, where the coproduct goes over conjugacy classes in $\pi_0G$. \end{proposition}

-Before we go on, we show the physical meaning of the twisted loop group $L_{\sigma}^1 G$ with $\sigma\in G$.
+Next we show the physical meaning of $L_{\sigma}^1 G$.
 Recall that the gauge group of a principal bundle is defined to be the group of its vertical automorphisms.
-The readers may refer \cite{MV} for more details on gauge groups.
+The readers may refer \cite{MV} for more details.
 For a $G-$bundle $P\longrightarrow S^1$, let $L_P G$ denote its gauge group.